-- Prepay some expenses like rent, loan, interest, business insurance, motor vehicle insurance, memberships and subscriptions before the 30ths of June.
+- Prepay some expenses like rent, loan, interest, business insurance, motor vehicle insurance, memberships and subscriptions before 30th of June.

-- Purchase office items that you need before the 30th of June.
+- Purchase office items that you need before 30th of June.

-- Review your accounts receivable and writ off any unrecoverable bad debts.
+- Review your accounts receivable and write off any unrecoverable bad debts.

 7. Get An Early Start To The Next Financial Year

-It is a good idea to use the end of financial year period to sit down with your accountant, review your budget and see what you can improve on or change for the next year.
-Planning early could get your business in an even better financial position for 2016.
+It is a good idea to use the end of the financial year period to sit down with your accountant, review your budget and see what you can improve on or change for the next year.
+Planning early could get your business in an even better financial position for next year.

-Yes, the EOFY tax could be really stressful, but not anymore with the help of right information and trusted bookkeepers and accountants.
-You only need a few weeks to do the mentioned tasks above, and after that, you will no longer find yourself drowning in piles of confusing paperwork.
-At the end of days of hard work, you can sit peacefully and admire your company for what it already has attained, and for all of its sweet potential.
+Yes, the EOFY tax can be a really stressful time, but not with the help of the right information and trusted bookkeepers and accountants.
+You only need a few weeks to do the abovementioned tasks, and after that you will no longer find yourself drowning in piles of confusing paperwork.
+Then you can sit back and admire your company for what it already has achieved and plan for the future so you can maximise its full potential.